 perform the static analysis followed by dynamic analysis with

 SMAP-2D is the 2-dimensional version which takes

 account of spherical symmetry, plane strain and axisymmetry

 configurations.
 And SMAP-3D is the 3-dimensional Version.

-Over a decade, the programs have been
+Over the last twenty years, the programs have been

 continuously improved based on results of theoretical and